 We all know we need data.
-We all know parents and administration require data.
+We all know parents and administration require data collection in special education.
 And we all know that data can save us if there is ever a question about what the student knows or doesn’t know and what he has been taught.
 Hopefully we all also know that research shows that teachers who take data and review it regularly have students who make more progress.
 What many people aren’t always so sure about is how much data is enough data?

-To help answer some of what I hear as the most frequently asked questions about data, I thought I would address How much data is enough data? and talk about considerations in deciding about how much data is enough.
+To help answer some of what I hear as the most frequently asked questions about data, I thought I would address How much data is enough data collection in special education? and talk about considerations in deciding about how much data is enough.

-What Do I Need to Think About When I Take Data?
+What Do I Need to Think for Data Collection in Special Education?

 1. Take data on skills / behavior as it happens (or as soon afterward as possible).